Many businesses have retained employees during the COVID-19 pandemic and enjoyed tax relief with the help of the employee retention credit (ERC).

 - Raising the 100-employee delineation for determining the relevant qualified wage base to employers with 500 or fewer employees (meaning wages qualify for the credit even if the employee is working).

 Most recently, the ARPA further extended the ERC from June 30, 2021, until December 31, 2021.
 The 70% of qualified wages is also extended for this period, as is the allowance for up to $10,000 in qualified wages for any calendar quarter.
 This means an employer could potentially have up to $40,000 in qualified wages per employee through 2021.

-We can help you determine whether your business qualifies for the ERC and, if so, how much the credit may reduce your tax bill.
+Contact us, we can help you determine whether your business qualifies for the ERC and, if so, how much the credit may reduce your tax bill.